mantasu/glasses-detector/README.md

 detector.process_dir("path/to/dir", ext=".txt", batch_size=64)
 ```

+> [!TIP]
-> **Note**: again, there are a lot more things that can be specified, for instance, `output_size` and `pbar`.
+> Again, there are a lot more things that can be specified, for instance, `output_size` and `pbar`.
 It is also possible to directly output the results or save them in a variable.
 See [Glasses Detector API](https://mantasu.github.io/glasses-detector/docs/api.html) and [Python Script Examples](https://mantasu.github.io/glasses-detector/docs/examples.html#python-script) for more details.

 ### Demo